What is the meaning of assets have debit balance and liabilities have credit balance?

 Debit side > Credit side

-Assets have debit balance
+Assets have a debit balance

 Debit what comes in, Credit what goes out